Open Modeling Foundation Charter

 The OMF may coordinate or develop technologies and databases to help modeling scientists make their models more easily reusable by others and more easily interoperable with other models.
 Examples of such resources could be software or online services to help scientists containerize computational models in environments like Docker, to transform them into web services, or to add a standardized API to models.
 Related to this, the OMF may also coordinate or help develop and maintain a common ontology database to facilitate interoperability.

-The OMF may also adopt and promote common metadata standards for model code repositories to improve discoverability and access for models located across diverse, internationl archives.
+The OMF may also adopt and promote common metadata standards for model code repositories to improve discoverability and access for models located across diverse, international archives.

 It may also develop and maintain a global, online index to non-computational models (e.g., numerical, and conceptual) that meet OMF standards for documentation, reuse, and transparency.